Simple API Integration

 if (!hasPermission) {

-throw new Error('Insufficient permissions for healthcare data access');
+throw new Error('Insufficient permissions for healthcare data entry');

 }